snowball-tools/registry-sdk/README.md

   failed to execute message; message index: 0: Invalid signature.: unauthorized
   ```

-- When sending `setRecord` message, an integer value passed in watcher attributes is parsed as float type in laconicd while [unmarshalling json](https://pkg.go.dev/encoding/json#Unmarshal).
+- When sending `setRecord` message, an integer value passed in watcher attributes is parsed as float type in laconic2d while [unmarshalling json](https://pkg.go.dev/encoding/json#Unmarshal).

 - `setRecord` message throws error when fileds in [Record](./src/types.ts) message are not assigned.
   ```